-I hope you’re enjoying our “See the USA” series.
-Hopefully you caught the best of Honolulu, Hawaii last week and Grapevine, Texas the week before.
-We’re continuing on alphabetically with letter I and Indianapolis.
 Indianapolis is known for race cars, the Colts, and being the capital city of the Hoosier State, but it is also a fun place to visit as a family.
 Indianapolis is not your typical Midwestern city.
-It has pioneer roots, but a fresh and found there is plenty to explore in the city and its suburbs.
+It has pioneer roots, but with a fresh outlook.
+There is plenty to explore in the city and its suburbs.
 Here are our top 5 things to do in Indianapolis with kids.

-Top 5 Family Friendly Things to Do in Indianapolis
+Best Things to Do in Indianapolis with kids

 2. White River State Park

 White River State Park is the perfect place for a picnic on a summer afternoon, but it also has plenty of indoor activities to explore.
 Here families might enjoy the NCAA Hall of Champions where they can show off their skills shooting hoops or scoring goals.

 There’s also the Indiana State Museum which is a wealth of artifacts telling the history of the Hoosier State.
 There’s also a minor league ball park here if you want to catch a game, or you can take tours on Segways or by bike.